 Digital marketing is simply using the internet to reach your target market.
 This can include optimising your website for search engines, email campaigns, posting on social media and bidding for the top position on search engine results pages.
 All of which help you to grab the attention of your target audience in order to convert them into consumers.

-Why should you invest time in digital marketing for your small business?
+Why should you invest time in digital marketing for your firm?

 - Low cost – You can reach large audiences for less.
 While conventional marketing tends to be broadcast, your internet marketing can require less investment to create more customised impact.